K12-Analytics-Engineering/edfi/tutorial.md

 You are now going to seed your various PostgreSQL databases with the table structures required by Ed-Fi.

 ### Proxy into instance
-Cloud SQL proxy is a command-line tool used to connect to a Cloud SQL instance.
+Cloud SQL Proxy is a command-line tool used to connect to a Cloud SQL instance.
 This tool creates an encrypted tunnel between your Cloud Shell environment and your Cloud SQL instance allowing you to connect to it and run various commands.

 Click <walkthrough-open-cloud-shell-button></walkthrough-open-cloud-shell-button> to open a new terminal.
-In the new terminal, run the command below to start Cloud SQL proxy.
+In the new terminal, run the command below to start Cloud SQL Proxy.

 ```bash
 cloud_sql_proxy -instances=<walkthrough-project-id/>:us-central1:edfi-ods-db=tcp:5432;
 ```

+Cloud SQL Proxy will continue running in the background as you proceed to the next step.

 Navigate back to the left terminal and run the command below to import the ODS data.
 You should replace *`<POSTGRES_PASSWORD>`* with your actual `postgres` user password.